-Our Specialist Nurse Programme funds specialists in areas with the poorest MS nurse provision.
+Our Specialist Nurse Programme funds specialists in areas of greatest need.

 The MS Trust believes it is essential to improve access to specialist services for people with all forms of MS and that working collaboratively with the NHS and MS health professionals is the key to achieving this goal.

 What is the Specialist Nurse Programme?

 We believe that everyone with MS in the UK should have access to MS specialists – MS nurses in particular – regardless of where they live, or the type of MS they have.

 As part of our commitment to making this a reality, we are working with NHS organisations around the UK to improve access to MS specialist nurses for people with MS and support overall MS service improvement.